CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data

 \subsection{Server}

-A Diagram outlining the modules can be seen in Figure \ref{fig:User-Interface-Flowchart-cropped} to understand the general structure of the server.
-Users can easily run the server on their local machines and it is well-documented {in the Readme file in the open-source platform. }The server has two main functionalities, where the first one will output the list of model paths given the model type and source languages.
+A diagram outlining the modules can be seen in Figure \ref{fig:User-Interface-Flowchart-cropped} to understand the general structure of the server.
+Users can easily run the server on their local machines by following the instructions provided in a README file.
+The server has two main functionalities, where the first one will output the list of model paths given the model type and source languages.
 The second one provides the translation, where one could provide the details of the model and also the sentence in the language specified, and the server would respond with the translated sentence using the model output.

-During the implementation, due to a lack of memory space, the server crashed multiple times on our local machine.
-To account for the potential crash, a \textit{model manager} was produced, which implements an LRU cache for the different model loaders, where the least recently used model will be deleted from memory if it exceeds the limit of the number of models.
-The server is built entirely on the \textit{Python Flask} library.
-The reason for choosing this framework is that the models can be run on the Python Transformers library, which provides a seamless implementation without much additional effort.
+During our implementation, due to memory constraints, the server crashed multiple times on our local machine.
+To mitigate the risk of server crashes, a \textit{model manager} was produced, which implements a Least Recently Used (LRU) cache for the different model loaders, where the least recently used model will be deleted from memory if it exceeds the limit of the number of models.
+The server is built entirely based upon the \textit{Python Flask} library.
+The reason for choosing this framework is that the models can be run on top of the Python Transformers library, which provides seamless implementation without much additional effort.